johnson-robert3/Lake-Eutrophish-GHG/README.md

 To recreate the full model dataset from all individual datasets, run scripts in this order:

+   1. pull-data-from-EDI
-   1. data_import_EDI
+   2. data_import_EDI
-   2. data_model-dataset
+   3. data_model-dataset
-   3. stats_model-data
+   4. stats_model-data

 ## Script Notes

-**'data_import_EDI'**: Use this script to import any/all data into R. _Other scripts should no longer be used to import datasets._
+**'pull-data-from-EDI'**: Use this script to import any/all data into R directly from the EDI repository. _Other scripts should no longer be used to import datasets._

-**'edi_data_output'**: This script is where all dfs created throughout other R scripts are output in their final form into the shared EDI Box folder.
-Contains notes about which scripts the OG dfs were created in.
+**'data_import_EDI'**: Use this script to rename datasets and variables after pulling from EDI to match code used across other scripts.

-**'data_model-dataset'**: This script recreates the full, combined dataset for use in analyses from the individual imported datasets.
+**'data_model-dataset'**: This script uses individual imported datasets to recreate the full, combined dataset for use in analyses.

 **'stats_model-data'**: This script renames and creates the dataset actually used for analyses.

 **'stats_distro-comparison2_rj'**: Use this script to run the window comparison analysis created by Jon used in the manuscript.
 **'distro_comparison_fig_update'**: Use this script to create the window comparison analysis figure used in the manuscript.

-**'stats_foodwebOrder_rj'**: Script for creating the food web treatment Spearman rank correlation figure.
+**'stats_foodwebOrder_rj'**: Script for creating the food web treatment Spearman Rank Correlation figure.

+**'edi_data_output'**: This script is where all dfs created throughout other R scripts were output in their final form into the shared EDI Box folder.
+Contains notes about which scripts the OG dfs were created in.